heroku/devcenter-ios-api/README.md

-# Getting Started with iOS Development using Sinatra on Heroku / Cedar

 This quickstart will have you up and running with a native iOS application that consumes a web API with [Sinatra](http://www.sinatrarb.com/).
 For additional resources about Sinatra, please see the [Ruby quickstart](http://devcenter.heroku.com/articles/ruby).

+{.note}
-Sample code for the [Sinatra application](https://github.com/heroku/devcenter-ios-api) and the [iOS Client](https://github.com/heroku/devcenter-ios-client) is available on GitHub along with this document.
-Edits and enhancements are welcome.
-Just fork the repository, make your changes and send us a pull request.
+Sample code for the [Sinatra application](https://github.com/heroku/devcenter-ios-api) and the [iOS Client](https://github.com/heroku/devcenter-ios-client) is available on GitHub.

 ## Prerequisites